loic-martinez-freelance/frontend-boilerplate-TRM/README.md

-# React Typescript Frontend Boilerplate
+# Typescript React MaterialUI Frontend Boilerplate

 This project allows to start a project with a basic home page and ready to add / test features.